If you have come across this weird sensation before, you may have wondered why does parmesan taste like pineapple?

 What Makes Parmesan Taste Like Pineapple?

-You may have noticed that sometimes parmesan tastes like pineapple, which is clearly a bit odd and unexpected!
+You may have noticed that sometimes parmesan tastes like pineapple, which is a bit odd and unexpected!

 It should have a sharp, tangy flavor with a very distinct smell.

-In fact, the odor of parmesan cheese sometimes puts people off, as it can be likened to sweaty feet or even vomit!
+The odor of parmesan cheese sometimes puts people off, as it can be likened to sweaty feet or even vomit!

 They are both caused by a chemical compound called methyl butyrate.